Ada-Developers-Academy/ada-build/README.md

 - variable substitution

 _Learning Style_
-Whether you have gone through a traditional post-secondary program recently or not, coming to the Ada classroom can be an adjustment for many folks.
-It is good to get a gauge on your learning style as soon as possible to be able to jump right in on day one and absorb the material in a way that works well for you.
+Whether you have gone through a traditional post-secondary program recently or not, gearing up to learn new skills can be an adjustment for many folks.
+It is good to get a gauge on your learning style as soon as possible to be able to jump right in and absorb the material in a way that works well for you.

 _Workflow_
-Learning to become a programmer is based a lot in using your computer in the most efficient way possible so you can focus on the difficult problems rather than navigating your computer.
+Learning to become a programmer requires that you use your computer in the most efficient way possible.
+This allows you to free up your mental resource so you can focus on the difficult problems rather than navigating your computer.

 _Exposure to Programming_
-Our year-long program will go from basics to advanced topics throughout the seven month curriculum.
-To give everyone an similar jump-off point, we want to ensure that all students have been exposed to programming and programming concepts including:
+We think that getting a good start with fundamental programming concepts can help you discover what you love about programming.
+The list of skills that we consider in this fundamental group include:
 - variables
 - data structures
 - substitution